-Keto and Atkins are two types of diets with a big focus on eating low-carb.
+Keto vs Atkins: two types of diets with a big focus on eating low-carb.
 While they may seem similar at first glance, they are very different!
-If you’re debating which diet to start, or are simply curious, this guide will help you.
+If you’re debating which diet to start or are simply curious, this guide will help you.

 No matter what’s prompting you to take a closer look at what you eat, the keto and Atkins diets are apt to come up.
 Both are very popular for lots of different reasons, so you may be unsure which one to try out.

 The keto diet calls for you to up your healthy fat intake and reduce the number of carbohydrates you eat on a daily basis.
 It also means eating the right type of carbs — opting for healthy grains, fruits, and vegetables instead of processed foods like potato chips.

 The Atkins diet was created in the 1960s by a heart specialist named Dr. Robert Atkins.
 He believed that carbohydrates were responsible for a myriad of health issues.
 He created an eating plan, dubbed The Atkins Diet, in an effort to teach people how to eat more nutrient-dense food.

 These are just the basics.
 Read on to learn more about the benefits of each diet, as well as specific similarities and differences between the two!

 What is the Atkins Diet?